ten3roberts/qf.nvim/README.md

 - [X] Automatically open or close list on window leave and enter
 - [X] Make list regroup to window on split
 - [X] Close other location list when quickfix opens and vice verse
+- [X] Pretty print list entries

-Qf.nvim offers many customization options to suit your workflow.
+qf.nvim offers many customization options to suit your workflow.

+The plugin uses the default builtin quickfix list and location list and only extends it, which means all builtin behaviour and plugins are compatible, such as `:cclose`, `:cnext`, `:copen`, `:grep`, `:make`, `vim.diagnostic.set_qflist`, etc. For `:make`, there exists an asynchronous name based build system called ( recipe.nvim )[https://github.com/ten3roberts/recipe.nvim], which integrates directly with qf.nvim for added functionality such as error tallying.

 ## Installation
 ### [packer](https://github.com/wbthomason/packer.nvim)